ChitambarLab/CVChannel.jl/README.md

 Now when you run `using CVChannel` it will load the local version that you are modifying.

+## Notebooks

+Jupyter notebooks are found in the `./notebook` directory.
+The easiest way to run or develop a notebook is through the Julia REPL.

+1. Navigate to the `./notebook` directory `$ cd ./notebook`
+2. Run `$ julia --project=. -e "using IJulia; notebook(dir=pwd())"`

+At this point, the Jupyter Notebook interface will launch in your default web browser.
+You can then edit, create, or run the project notebooks.

+If you are committing changes to a notebook, make sure you restart the kernel and run all cells before committing.

 ## Run Tests

 All tests can be run in two ways: